thomasloven/lovelace-layout-card/README.md

 ## Card visibility

-Individual cards can be displayed or hidden based on their `show:` `view_layout` option.
+Individual cards can be displayed or hidden with the `view_layout` option `show`, e.g:

 ```yaml
 - type: entities